todokr/zugen/readme.md

 ## Documents to be generated

-These screenshots are generated in [a example Scala project](https://github.com/todokr/zugen/blob/master/src/sbt-test/sbt-zugen/simple/build.sbt).
+These screenshots are generated in [the example Scala project](https://github.com/todokr/zugen/blob/master/src/sbt-test/sbt-zugen/simple/build.sbt).

 ### Domain object table